 Trauma Therapy in St. Louis for Attachment, Relational, & Childhood Trauma

-Feeling anxious, on edge, or overwhelmed without fully understanding why
+You feel anxious, on edge, or overwhelmed—and aren’t fully sure why

-Strong emotional reactions that feel hard to control
+Your emotional reactions feel stronger than you expect, and are hard to control

 Common Symptoms and Effects of Trauma